There are specified deductibles for hurricane damage in Florida which must be met before insurance starts paying

 In Florida a homeowners policy will cover wind damage, regardless of the cause, however, there are specified deductibles for hurricane damage in Florida, which are generally a stated percentage of the amount of coverage under the policy, which must be met before insurance starts paying.
-Water damage regardless if it occurs in connection with a Hurricane or wind event is generally not covered under a Homeowners policy
+Flood damage is generally not covered under the typical homeowner's policy and/or wind policy.
+Water damage, however, is covered under wind policy as long as the wind creates an opening in the exterior envelope of the property that allows rainwater to pass through causing the damage.

 Obviously it is very difficult for a homeowner to locate identify and properly make a claim for all these varied items.
 In addition exclusions, coverage conditions, and complicated language found in insurance policies make it very difficult to make sure that you are filing a complete and accurate claim under what are very difficult circumstances immediately following a Hurricane.